dfsantamaria/POC4COMMERCE/README.md

    - "MyAgentBehavior" is the entity name of the behavior.
    - "MyAgentGoal" is the entity name of the goal.
    - "MyAgentTask" is the entity name of the task.
-   - "MyAgentTaskOperator" and "action" are the entity name of the task operator  and the operator action as defined in OASIS-ABox.
+   - "MyAgentTaskOperator" and "action" are, respectively, the entity name of the task operator  and the operator action as defined in OASIS-ABox.
-   - "MyAgentOperatorArgument" and "actionArgument" are the entity name of the operator argument and the operator argument as defined in OASIS-ABox.
+   - "MyAgentOperatorArgument" and "actionArgument" are, respectively, the entity name of the operator argument and the operator argument as defined in OASIS-ABox.
-   - A list of elements of type:
+   - A list of elements of the form:
         - [MyAgentTaskObject, taskObjectProperty, agentobject1] </br>
            where: </br>
            - "MyAgentTaskObject" is the entity name of the task object.
            - "taskObjectProperty" is the either "refersAsNewTo" or "refersExactlyTo".
            - "agentobject1" is the element associated to the task object.
-   - A list of elements of type:
+   - A list of elements of the form:
         - [MyAgentInput1, taskInputProperty, agentinput1] </br>
           where: </br>
           - "MyAgentInput1" is the entity name of the input.
           - "taskInputProperty" is the either "refersAsNewTo" or "refersExactlyTo".
           - "agentinput1" is the element associated to the input element.
-   - A list of elements of type:
+   - A list of elements of the form:
         - [MyAgentOutput1, taskOutputProperty, agentoutput1]</br>
           where: </br>
           - "MyAgentOutput1" is the entity name of the output.